-- 142. In fact, DEFENDANTS' form misled the "volunteers" by implying that the Uniform Code of Military Justice applied to civilians. - 143.
-The existence of their secrecy oaths not only interfered with participants' ability to obtain health care, but to seek redress or assert claims.
-In 2003, the DVA concluded that "most of the volunteer subjects of these experiments conducted by the U.S. Military were told at the time that they should never reveal the nature of the experiments, and apparently, almost to a man, they kept this secret for the next 40 or more years."
+149. In fact, DEFENDANTS' form misled the "volunteers" by implying that the Uniform Code of Military Justice applied to them after their discharge from service.

-144. In approximately September 2006, some, but not all, Edgewood recipients, received form letters from the DVA advising them that notwithstanding their secrecy oaths, the DOD had authorized them to discuss exposure information with their health care providers, but warning them not to "discuss anything that relates to operational information that might reveal chemical or biological warfare vulnerabilities or capabilities."
+- 150. The existence of their secrecy oaths not only interfered with participants' ability to obtain health care, but to seek redress or assert claims.
+In 2003, the VA concluded that "most of the volunteer subjects of these experiments conducted by the U.S. Military were told at the time that they should never reveal the nature of the experiments, and apparently, almost to a man, they kept this secret for the next 40 or more years." - 151.
+In approximately September 2006, some, but not all, Edgewood recipients, received form letters from the VA advising them that notwithstanding their secrecy oaths, the DOD had authorized them to discuss exposure information with their health care providers, but warning them not to "discuss anything that relates to operational information that might reveal chemical or biological warfare vulnerabilities or capabilities."
+In addition, the DOD has maintained a web site that contains incomplete and misleading information concerning the human experimentation program.